STALKER NUMBER ONE

 I had decided to take an intensive Japanese course that would give me much needed language credits (I had only completed a year of German and the Japanese course would give me a year’s credit in one term) and hopefully prepare me just a little bit if I decided to go visit Blue Eyes in Japan… the boy’s name was Rob.
 On the first day of Japanese class, I noticed him right away, standing in the doorway.
 Of course I was early and quietly seated long before class would begin.
 I am punctual like that.
 He stood there perusing the seating options and as soon as he caught sight of me, he strode confidently right over and sat down next to me.
 I said, “well, it looks like that seat has your name written all over it.”
 He smiled and said he could tell from my kind eyes and great smile that he was going to like sitting next to me.
 He also said I looked studious and he was pretty worried about this intensive class.
 He was a Freshman.
 Not only was I a Junior at this point, but I also had started school two years late.
 I realized right away, it was likely I was four years older than this boy, and I didn’t care.
 I was mesmerized by him.
 We got along famously.
 We hung out, we studied.
 He turned out to be a very mediocre student.
 He loved my study ethic, he said I kept him on track.
 He was rushing a fraternity and I went to a couple events with him.
 He knew I was engaged and I knew it was really fun to hang out with him and he made me less lonely.
 I remember during pledge week, the fraternity wouldn’t let him and the other pledges take a shower.
 They made them wear silly things all day.
 I never understood fraternities.
 Blue Eyes had been heavily involved in his fraternity and I really hated it.
 Even now sometimes I get the same weird vibe from his 12 step group.
 A bunch of boys getting together to do god knows what.
 Anyway, Rob smelled so bad at one point I told him I didn’t think the fraternity was worth it.
 He said he went to the guys at the fraternity and told them that his girlfriend was going to dump him if they didn’t let him take a shower.
 Coincidence or not, they got their showers the next day.
 I figured he was joking about the girlfriend remark, but I decided it was time to make sure he knew that our relationship wasn’t going there.
 He knew I had a fiancé who was living and working in Japan.
 He had been especially excited about that the first time we talked as he also wanted to eventually work in Japan.
 We continued to hang out and study together the rest of the term.
 I got my A, he got his B and he was thrilled.
 It really was an intensive class.

 Meanwhile, my conversations with Blue Eyes were getting more and more frantic.
 I didn’t want to stay at school without him, at least not if we were engaged.
 He would need to let me go.
 I told him numerous times that I felt like calling off the engagement and going our separate ways might be the best thing for both of us.
 He begged me not to.
 I was miserable with my living arrangements.
 I was tired of my job.
 I was burnt out taking so many classes.
 I wanted a break and I thought if I didn’t get one, I would break.
 Blue Eyes decided I should come to Japan.
 One of his good friends, that he had met in Japanese class, taught English at a foreign language school there in Kyoto.
 He could get me a job.
 Blue Eyes’ Japanese mentor could help me with a work visa.
 By the time Blue Eyes brought it up to me, he had already started everything in motion.
 Blue Eyes had been sending me money for the phone bills, so he didn’t have much left over to help me with plane fare or to get settled.
 I would need to come up with that money and a passport.
 I had never had a passport before.
 I applied for an expedited passport, and was surprised at how quickly that came together.
 I called my dad and step mom and they gave me the money I needed to purchase the plane ticket, plus some extra.
 My mother and step father would help me with the rest, it would be my Christmas present.
 I was apprehensive and excited all at the same time.
-And then, all of the sudden, Blue Eyes’ mother started calling.
+And then, all of a sudden, Blue Eyes’ mother started calling.
 She would call our phone at all times of the day trying to get ahold of me.
-She had no idea I was planning to go off to Japan (that I knew of), but it was certainly strange that she, all of the sudden, had this burning desire to speak with me.
+She had no idea I was planning to go off to Japan (that I knew of), but it was certainly strange that she suddenly had this burning desire to speak with me.
 Blue Eyes assured me he had said nothing to her.
-I avoided her phone calls the last couple months before i was due to leave town.
+I avoided her phone calls the last couple months before I was due to leave town.
 I packed up everything and took it out to my dad’s house and then left for home to celebrate Christmas with my mother.
 I would fly from my home town to Osaka, Japan.
 While I was at my mother’s for Christmas, my Dad called and said Blue Eyes’ mother was trying to get ahold of me and when she had tried to ring me at the condo, the phone had been disconnected.
 He said he told her I was home with my mother for the holiday, but he told her nothing else.
 I didn’t want her to know I was moving to Japan.
 I knew she would put every effort into ruining it for me.
 She started calling my mother’s house, but no one answered the phone.
 I forbid my mother from telling her anything until I was actually in Japan, not just on a plane to Japan, actually IN Japan.
 My mother understood.
 No mother wants to see her daughter treated like that woman was treating me.
 My family really liked Blue Eyes, otherwise, I am sure they would have suggested I just do myself a big favor and call the whole thing off.

 When I got off the plane in Osaka, I was thrilled to see Blue Eyes after four long months apart.
 He had a message for me… “she knows.
 My mother knows you have moved to Japan.”